-The PJM Tariff requires that all new generator interconnection customers, both synchronous and nonsynchronous, have hardware and/or software that provides primary frequency responsive real power control with the ability to sense changes in system frequency and autonomously adjust real power output to correct for frequency deviations.
-Primary frequency response begins within a few seconds and extends up to a minute.
+The PJM Tariff requires that all new generator interconnection customers, both synchronous and nonsynchronous, have hardware and/or software that provides primary frequency responsive real power control with the ability to sense changes in system frequency and autonomously adjust real power output to correct for frequency deviations.170 Primary frequency response begins within a few seconds and extends up to a minute.
 The purpose of primary frequency response is to arrest and stabilize the system until other measures (secondary and tertiary frequency response) become active.
-This includes a governor or equivalent controls capable of operating with a maximum five percent droop and a +/-36 mHz deadband.
-179 In addition to resource capability, resource owners must comply by setting control systems
+This includes a governor or equivalent controls capable of operating with a maximum five percent droop and a +/- 36 mHz deadband.
+171 In addition to resource capability, resource owners must comply by setting control systems to autonomously adjust real power output in a direction to correct for frequency deviations.

 The response of generators within PJM to NERC identified frequency events remains under evaluation.
 A frequency event is declared whenever the system frequency goes outside of 60 Hz by +/- 40 mHz and stays there for 60 continuous seconds.
-The NERC BAL-003-2 requirement for balancing authorities (PJM is a balancing authority) uses a threshold value (L10) equal to -259.3 MW/0.1 Hz and has selected 12 frequency events between December 1, 2020, and November 30, 2021, to evaluate.
+The NERC BAL-003-2 requirement for balancing authorities (PJM is a balancing authority) uses a threshold value (L,,) equal to -259.3 MW/0.1 Hz and has selected 12 frequency events between December 1, 2020, and November 30, 2021, to evaluate.

-As a balancing authority, PJM requires all generators to be capable of providing primary frequency response and to operate with primary frequency response controls enabled.
-180 PJM does monitor primary frequency response during NERC identified frequency events for all resources 50 MW or greater.
+As a balancing authority, PJM requires all generators to be capable of providing primary frequency response and to operate with primary frequency response controls enabled.172 PJM does monitor primary frequency response during NERC identified frequency events for all resources 50 MW or greater.
 Exclusions to PJM monitoring include nuclear plants, offline units, units with no available headroom, units assigned to regulation, and units with a current outage ticket in eDART.